noamross/gam-mvn-missing/README.md

 `cov(..., "pairwise.complete.obs")` on the response residuals.
 The model estimates would still be different, though, and I’m not sure *how* they would be different.

+The other problem, that I’ve not yet addressed: What if I have a shared term across variables such as `1 + 2 + 3 ~ 0 + s(x4) + s(x5)` in the
+model.
+The best idea I can come up with is to make several terms, each representing a condition where different combinations of variables are missing, and then sum them up.